KevinDuboisJ/dowit-app/README.md

+To delete tasks in production with all dependencies.
+1. add constrain cascade delete to comment table and task_team
+2. tas_user and tag_task already have it be still CONFIRM

+Thing to do in production when pulling new version.
+1. In Newsfeed filter by Kevin Dubois and check if it also shows blank or error.
+I added the optional operator added '?' in newsItem.task?.name in case the task name is empty
+2. migrate the chain_team table
+3. change patient_id to visit_id in tasks table.

 1. Identifier: User gives a identifier in this serves for identifing the chain and for the api it helps creating only one endpoint api/v1/{identifier}
 2. description: in case user want to specify what the chain does.
 3. trigger_type: the user specifies if it is triggered via the APi or INTERNAL